it happened so fast,

 hello? can someone find me?

-in this wasteland of me, all i see is nothing.
+in this wasteland of me, all i feel is nothing.

 it's like i'm drifting away